sodadata/docs/soda/integrate-github.md

 1. If you have not already done so, <a href="https://cloud.soda.io/signup" target="_blank">create a Soda Cloud account</a>, which is free for a 45-day trial. <br />
     <details>
         <summary style="color:#00BC7E">Why do I need a Soda Cloud account?</summary>
-    To validate your account license or free trial, the Soda Library Docker image that the GitHub Action uses to execute scans must communicate with a Soda Cloud account via API keys. <br />Create <a href="https://go.soda.io/api-keys" target="_blank">new API keys</a> in your Soda Cloud account, then use them to configure the connection between the Soda Library Docker image and your account in step 4 of this procedure. <br /><br />
+    To validate your account license or free trial, the Soda Library Docker image that the GitHub Action uses to execute scans must communicate with a Soda Cloud account via API keys. <br />Create <a href="https://go.soda.io/api-keys">new API keys</a> in your Soda Cloud account, then use them to configure the connection between the Soda Library Docker image and your account in step 4 of this procedure. <br /><br />
     </details>
 2. In the GitHub repository in which you wish to include data quality scans in a Workflow, create a folder named `soda` for the configuration files that Soda requires as input to run a scan.
 3. In this folder, create two files:
 * a `configuration.yml` file to store the connection configuration Soda needs to connect to your data source and your Soda Cloud account.
 * a `checks.yml` file to store the SodaCL checks you wish to execute to test for data quality.
 A check is a test that Soda executes when it scans a dataset in your data source.
-4. Follow the [instructions]({% link soda-library/configure.md %}) to add connection configuration details for both your data source and Soda Cloud account to the `configuration.yml`, and add checks for data quality for a dataset to your `checks.yml`.
+4. Follow the [instructions]({% link soda-library/install.md %}#configure-soda) to add connection configuration details for both your data source and Soda Cloud account to the `configuration.yml`, and add checks for data quality for a dataset to your `checks.yml`.
 Examples of each follow. <br />
 ```yaml
 # configuration.yml file
 data_source aws_postgres_retail: